birkenkrahe/ai482/agenda.md

 within the allotted time and present the results as good as you can.
 For participation, only participating and trying (harder) is evaluated, not the quality of the result itself.

+<sup><a id="fn.2" href="#fnr.2">2</a></sup> I will only give this lecture if we run out of presentations -
+either in a session (because your presentations are finished, and there is nothing else to discuss, or because you're all done presenting solo).